 just before ovulation.
 Studies have shown that to increase your chances of getting

-pregnant, you should have sex once a day during your fertile days.
-Sperm can live
+pregnant, you should have sex once a day or every 2 days during your fertile days.

-for a few days and the egg can live about a day.
-Most experts suggest you try every
+Sperm can live for a few days and the egg can live about a day.
+Most experts suggest

-other day or every day starting about 5 or 6 days before you expect to ovulate.
-Continue
+you try every other day or every day starting about 5 or 6 days before you expect